vo-andrew/discord-bot/README.md

   </a>
 </p>

-## What is Scrim Randomizer Bot?
+## What is Sentinel Bot?

-Scrim Randomizer is a Discord bot that randomly creates teams of users and generates League of Legends builds.
+Sentinel Bot is a Discord bot that randomly creates teams of users and generates League of Legends builds.
 Users can create teams and generate builds without ever having to leave the Discord application.

 ## How does it work?

-When a user sends a bot command to Scrim Randomizer, the user can select which members in the Discord server will participate in the randomized teams.
+When a user sends a bot command to Sentinel Bot, the user can select which members in the Discord server will participate in the randomized teams.
 After selecting users, the bot will send a GET request to the Riot Games API to generate builds for each person in the teams.

 ## Features & Commands

-`!r help` - Provides a list of available commands when using Scrim Randomizer Bot.
+`!r help` - Provides a list of available commands when using Sentinel Bot.

 `!r teams` - Creates a new poll where you can select users to be randomized.